bruno-ponne/Alethea/README.md

 ## Module 3 - The Web Application

 This is the module that aggregates all other modules to produce a web application, using the Flask library.
-This module uses the functions that get the information from the Web Scrapping Module and  the fuctions that makes the data analysis.
+This module uses the functions that get the information from the Web Scrapping Module and  the fuctions that make the data analysis.
 It  renders html file with the information incorporated with Jinja2 commands.
 All the required files for the proper renderization are in the directories "static" and "templates".

+## Running the application
+Open the Module 3 named "Mod_1_MainApp".
+And then type in the web browser the address http://0.0.0.0:3000

 ## Next Steps